aerjay/algal-blooms/README.md

 - Ground-based measurements are combined with spectral estimates using linear interpolation to populate gaps in spatial data and Savitzky–Golay (S-G) filtering to smooth the time series due to its robustness towards varying time intervals of a measurement [16].
 - A boosted regression tree will be used to forecast the algae population from the time series data.
    - An ensemble approach will be applied to the forecast by applying perturbations to model inputs and model parameters to handle the inherent uncertainty in model inputs and the model uncertainty due to the data resolution.
-   - The resultant Monte Carlo output may then be used as a probabalistic forecast.
+   - The resultant Monte Carlo output may then be used as a probabilistic forecast.

 ![system level diagram](https://github.com/aerjay/algal-blooms/blob/master/media_photos/System%20Level%20Diagram%20v2.png "system level diagram")